Soccer-Dortmund striker Haller to undergo surgery on tumour | Sports-Games

 Soccer-Dortmund striker Haller to undergo surgery on tumour

-Looking forward to seeing you all soon."
-German team Dortmund signed Haller for an initial fee of 31 million euros ($32.18 million) in the close season after the striker scored 34 goals last season for Dutch champions Ajax - including 21 in the league and 11 in the Champions League.
+Borussia Dortmund striker Sebastien Haller will undergo further surgery as part of his ongoing treatment for a testicular tumour that has sidelined him, while his stand-in at the club Anthony Modeste has also had a groin operation.
+Ivory Coast forward Haller, 28, had surgery earlier this year after discovering the tumour during a training camp in July and has been undergoing chemotherapy in recent months.

-Borussia Dortmund striker Sebastien Haller said he will undergo further surgery as part of ongoing treatment for a testicular tumour that has kept the player sidelined.
-The 28-year-old Ivory Coast forward had surgery earlier this year after discovering the tumour while at a training camp in July, and has been undergoing chemotherapy in recent months.
+Borussia Dortmund striker Sebastien Haller will undergo further surgery as part of his ongoing treatment for a testicular tumour that has sidelined him, while his stand-in at the club Anthony Modeste has also had a groin operation.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)